-US ignores China 'at our peril,' and lags on missile tech, Pacific commander warns
+US ignores China 'at our peril' and lags on missile tech, Pacific commander warns

 The top U.S. military commander in the Pacific warned Congress that American missile technology had fallen so far behind China due to a decades-old arms control treaty with Russia, the United States may not be able to win a future war against Beijing.